-A total of 960 Arts and Letters Crosses are awarded each year (by comparison, the annual quota for Agricultural Merit is in the order of 4,000 and the annual quota for Academic Palms is 12,000).
+A total of 960 Arts and Letters Crosses are awarded each year (in comparison, the annual Agricultural Merit contingent is in the order of 4,000 and the Academic Palms contingent is 12,000).

 The Council of the Order of Arts and Letters

-This Council meets 3 times a year; it has 15 members: half of the directors of central administration, half of the personalities chosen by the Minister (appointed for three years) and a representative of the Council of the Order of the Legion of Honour.
+This Council meets three times a year; it has 15 members: half of the directors of central administration, half of the personalities chosen by the minister (appointed for three years) and a representative of the Council of the Order of the Legion of Honour.

-The Council of the Order considers all the applications, collected and examined in advance by the Honours Section (verification of the applicant’s civil status, criminal record and cultural merits).
-The Council of the Order then draws up the list of candidates it considers worthy of being distinguished.
-This list is submitted to the minister who has sole authority to appoint.
-Each promotion is the subject of a ministerial decree which is then published, when it concerns persons of French nationality, in the Official Bulletin of Decorations, Medals and Awards.
+The Council of the Order considers all applications, collected and instructed beforehand by the Honours Section (verification of the applicant’s marital status, criminal record and cultural merits).
+The Council of the Order then draws up a list of candidates that it considers worthy of distinction.
+This list is submitted to the minister, who alone has the power to appoint.
+Each promotion is the subject of a ministerial decree which is then published, where it concerns persons of French nationality, in the bulletin Bulletin officiel des decorations, médailles et récompenses.

-The Order of Saint Michael (1469 - 1830) can be considered the precursor of the Order of Arts and Letters.
-Originally intended for the aristocracy, it was intended in the seventeenth and eighteenth centuries to become an order of civil merit where many artists, architects, collectors or people of letters would be distinguished.
+The Order of Saint Michael (1469 - 1830) can be considered as the precursor of the Order of Arts and Letters.
+Originally destined for the aristocracy, it will tend in the seventeenth and eighteenth centuries to become an order of civil merit where will be distinguished many artists, architects, collectors or people of letters.

-The prestige of French culture and the growing autonomy of the Fine Arts Directorate, which became the State Secretariat for Arts and Letters within the Ministry of National Education, contributed to the creation, in 1957, of a specific decoration, adapted to the world of arts and literature.
-The founding in 1959 of a Ministry of Cultural Affairs confirmed the importance of this distinction, which was "respected and envied by artists, writers and creators” according to the formula of André Malraux, Minister of State for Cultural Affairs, from 1959 to 1969.
+The prestige of French culture and the growing autonomy of the Direction des Beaux-Arts, now the State Secretariat for Arts and Letters, within the Ministry of National Education, contributed to the creation, in 1957, of a specific decoration, adapted to the world of arts and literature.
+In 1959, the creation of a Department of Cultural Affairs confirmed the importance of this distinction, which was "respected and envied by artists, writers and creators" in the words of André Malraux, Minister of State for Cultural Affairs from 1959 to 1969.